hotpeppersec/shifting_left/PITCHME.md

 @snap[south-west span-200 text-left text-08 text-orange]
 @ul[circles](false)

+- Your situation is not so unique that you qualify for an exception.
 - Drive out fragmented security process.
   - Security tends to vary by application/location/team.
   - Disparate systems contribute to gaps in network security posture.